-1.3.2.6 Signs
+1.3.3.7 Signs

-Remove and salvage highway signs on existing span wires after the replacement signs have been installed.
+Remove and salvage highway signs on existing span wires after the replacement signs have been installed

-The pay item remove, salvage and disposal shall be paid as a lump sum per contract or as per each, which relates to remove, salvage, disposal items per signal.
+This item shall be paid as a lump sump per contract or as an each, which relates to remove, salvage, disposal items per signal.
 The lump sum pay item includes all signals named in the contract.
-The each pay item relates to each signal.
-Costs relating to transportation, disposal, pavement, pole foundation removal 18" below grade and grading repairs are incidental and are to be included in either pay item.

-The cost for removing foundations for steel strain poles is provided as each, which is per pole foundation which is all removals needed per steel strain pole foundation removal.
-The related costs of transportation, disposal, concrete, pavement repair, etc., are incidental and shall be included in the bid price of Removal, Salvage, and Disposal.
+Costs relating to transportation, disposal, pavement and grading repairs should be included in pay item.
+The cost for removing foundations for steel strain poles is either provided as lump sum (which is all removals needed per contract) or each, which is all removals needed per steel strain pole foundation removal.
+The related costs of transportation, disposal, concrete, pavement repair, etc., will not be measured for payment, but shall be included in the bid price of Removal, Salvage, and Disposal.

-1.5 Pa yment 6885990 REMOVAL, SALVAGE, & DISP.OF EXISTING TRAF.
-SIGNAL EQUIPMENT LS 6885991 REMOVAL, SALVAGE, & DISP.OF EXISTING TRAF.
-SIGNAL EQUIPMENT EA REMOVE FOUNDATION OF STEEL STRAIN POLE COMPLETELY EA
+6885990 REMOVAL, SALVAGE,& DISP.OF EXISTING TRAF.
+SIGNAL EQUIPMENT LS 6885991 REMOVAL, SALVAGE,& DISP.OF EXISTING TRAF.
+SIGNAL EQUIPMENT EA